Caveats of delivering WebP or AVIF images via .htaccess

-- The current .htaccess code block we're inserting in your .htaccess file represents the version we found to be most successful at accomplishing this task.
-We have sites it works on, sites it doesn't work on, the results vary, as expected.
+- The current code block our plugin is inserting in your .htaccess file represents the version we found to be most successful at accomplishing this task.
+We have sites it works on and sites it doesn't work on.
+The results vary, as expected.

-- Should you find a better version, you are free to use a file manager and edit the block of code yourself (you should absolutedly KNOW WHAT YOU'RE DOING there, otherwise you risk disabling your site).
+- Should you find a better version, you are free to use a file manager and edit the block of code yourself (you should absolutely know what you're doing, otherwise you risk breaking your site).
 Hey, if you find something better, drop us a line too!

-- We included a very simple test in the SHORTPIXEL Advanced Settings tab, right under the "Without altering the page code (via .htaccess)" option, where you can see if your particular server CAN or CAN'T accomplish this (in other words, if our best effort code version really works out for you or not).
-While not fixing any issues in itself, this simple test can at least let you know on the spot if the WEBP images will or will not be loaded in your pages when server via .htaccess.
+- We included a very simple test in the Advanced settings of our plugin, right under the "Without altering the page code (via .htaccess)" option, where you can see if your particular server "CAN" or "CAN'T" accomplish this (in other words, if our best effort code version really works out for you or not).
+While not fixing any issues in itself, this simple test can at least let you know on the spot if the WebP or AVIF images will or will not be loaded in your pages when served via .htaccess.
 This way you can take an easier and faster decision on what option to use.

 If you cannot use this method for any reasons, then you should try an alternative solution for serving WebP or AVIF images like: